 Laboratory identification and count of particulate contaminants

-Particle counting is an analytical technique used to quantify and characterise the presence of particles in a sample, be it a liquid or gaseous medium, or the raw materials used in production processes.
+Particle counting is an analytical technique used to quantify and characterize the presence of particles in a sample, be it a liquid or gaseous medium, or the raw materials used in production processes.

 Particle counting measures the size, shape and distribution of particles, and provides valuable data for understanding the processes at play in the systems under study.
 The particle counting process involves the use of particle counters that detect and count particles, often expressed in micrometres.